aspnet-contrib/AspNet.Security.OAuth.Providers/.github/SECURITY.md

 ## Reporting a Vulnerability

-Security issues and bugs should be reported privately by emailing CHANGE_ME.
+Security issues and bugs should be reported privately by emailing [contact@kevinchalet.com](mailto:contact@kevinchalet.com).

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.